-White Widow is one of the more pungent strains, both in taste and in smell.
+White Widow weed is super stinky.
 It’s suggested that those worried about discreetness find a quiet place away from crowds to smoke.
 However, once the effects kick in, one may want to find a social setting.

 That’s due to the sativa effects of the strain.
 As soon as the effects begin, users are overcome with a very happy and uplifted feeling.
 Stress seems to melt away, and some may even enter a very creative state, whether it’s rearranging furniture or finishing a manuscript.

 Because of these effects, White Widow is one of the best strains out there for those struggling with stress, anxiety and depression.
 White Widow is simply uplifting, and makes one feel better about the world around them.
 The strain has also been said to be highly effective when treating migraines and other chronic pain.